yetanotherco/aligned-layer/claim_contracts/README.md

 - Add a public `reinitalize function` with a `reinitializer()` modifier that takes in the next version number of the contract (the first version is `1`).
 As an example, if this is the first upgrade being done, you should add this function to the contract:

+> [!WARNING]
+> DO NOT UPDATE STORAGE VARIABLES IN THIS AND FOLLOWING UPGRADES, ONLY ADD NEW ONES.

 ```solidity
 function reinitialize() public reinitializer(2) {
         if (!paused()) {